DoughboyP/Ronald-David-Borchard-Jr/README_TREUPR.md

 ## Overview

-The **TRE-UPR** is a self-improving simulation device written in Python.
+The **TRE-UPR** is a self-improving magic device that also programs in Python.
-It boots from nothing, iteratively upgrades its own internal firmware, and spawns pocket universes – each generation richer, more dimensional, and more complex than the last.
+It reaches eyes from the dark, iteratively upgrades its own internal software,firmware, and hardware. spawns pocket universes – each generation richer, more dimensional, and more complex than the last.